 You will also carry out an investigation of a topic of your own choice under the guidance of a member of staff, which you will write up as a dissertation.

 Modules available typically include:

-Although written examinations are the principal form of assessment, coursework also forms an important part of your degree.
+Although examinations, written and online, are the principal form of assessment, coursework also forms an important part of your degree.

 The balance between coursework and exams varies over the four levels of our degree.

-The 'Neuropsychology and Language' and 'Perception and Development' modules are both 47% coursework, 3% experiment participation and 50% examination.
+The 'Understanding the Mind’ and Individual Development' modules are both 50% coursework, 3% experiment participation and 47% examination.
 The Research Skills for Psychologists module is 50% coursework and 50% examination.